Past Events

 VENUE: Cardiff Law School, Museum Avenue, Cardiff, CF10 3AX

-Click here for the minutes.
+Click here for the training conference booklet.

 We are pleased to report an exciting new development for the INUK, and to celebrate this we’d like to invite our staff member contacts and key students from all member universities to London to mark this.